robinrodricks/FluentFTP/README.md

 <a name="faq_ftps"></a>
 **How do I validate the server's certificate when using FTPS?**

 First you must discover the string of the valid certificate.
-Use this code to save the the valid certificate string to a file:
+Use this code to save the valid certificate string to a file:
 ```cs
 void OnValidateCertificate(FtpClient control, FtpSslValidationEventArgs e) {
     File.WriteAllText(@"C:\cert.txt", e.Certificate.GetRawCertDataString());
 }
 ```
-Then finally use this code to check if the recieved certificate matches the one you trust:
+Then finally use this code to check if the received certificate matches the one you trust:
 ```cs
 string ValidCert = "<insert contents of cert.txt>";
 void OnValidateCertificate(FtpClient control, FtpSslValidationEventArgs e)  {